 Youth Disability Supplement is a payment if you have a physical, intellectual or psychiatric disability and get income support payments.

 You can find out what payments and services you may be eligible for using our:

-- Payment and Service Finder to find, estimate and compare payments and services, or
+- Payment and Service Finder - find, estimate and compare payments and services

-- online estimators to estimate or compare payments based on your current or future circumstances
+- online estimators - estimate or compare payments based on your current or future circumstances.

 Ask us your questions on social media